prakashlab/gravitymachine-analysis-gui/README.md

-# Gravity Machine Analysis GUI
+# Squid Analysis GUI

 ## Introduction
-This is a custom GUI-based data analysis tool for visualizing and analyzing gravity machine datasets.
-Gravity machine is the nickname for Scale-free Vertical Tracking Microscopy, a method developed by [D Krishnamurthy et. al : Scale-free Vertical Tracking Microscopy: Towards Bridging Scales in Biological Oceanography](https://doi.org/10.1101/610246).
+This is a custom GUI-based data analysis tool for visualizing and analyzing tracking microscopy datasets.
+This current repo is specifically tuned for tracking microscopy using Squid and is based on earlier such repo for Scale-free vertical Tracking Microscopy aka Gravity machine [D Krishnamurthy et. al : Scale-free Vertical Tracking Microscopy: Towards Bridging Scales in Biological Oceanography](https://doi.org/10.1101/610246).

-The program has a few run-time dependencies which can be installed by following *GM_Analysis_Installation.md*.
+The program has a few run-time dependencies which can be installed by following *Installation.md*.

 To launch open a terminal, activate the appropriate virtual environment (conda activate ...).
 After this type: